imclerran/roc-start/README.md

 The first time roc-start is run, it will automatically get the latest release urls for the platforms and packages in its repository.
 These can be updated again at any time by appending `-u`/`--update` to your `roc-start` command.
 IE: `roc-start tui -u`.

 __Important:__ note that roc-start currently depends on the github cli tool to get the latest releases.

+## Dependencies

+`roc-start depends on the [github cli](https://cli.github.com) tool to update its repository.
+Please make sure to install and log into `gh` before running `roc-start`.

 ## Getting your package or platform added to roc-start